-- “United States new and world report ranking impact”
+- “United States News and World report ranking impact.”

-- “United States new and world report impact”
+- “United States news and world report impact.”

-If you fail to use quotations in the search it will only result in USWR news that relates to colleges that have lost or jumped rankings in USWR in recent times.
-This by itself is an indication of the amount of influence this business has.
-When the rankings impact of USWR is researched, a specific venture of ranking becomes the focus.
+If you fail to use quotations in the search, it will only result in USNWR news that relates to colleges that have lost or jumped rankings in USNWR.
+By itself, this is an indication of the amount of influence the business has on Google.
+Also, when researching the ranking impact of USNWR, the specific venture of ranking becomes your focus.

-The USWR college rankings impact that are most commonly researched pertains to those that are trying to locate potential colleges.
-In 2008 a Journal was released by the American Board Association Journal which reveals flaws in some of the USWR criteria used to determine ranks of colleges.
-As an example, misrepresented by the USWR and law schools was the criterion selectivity.
+The so called investigators seem to look at the college rankings most often.
+In 2008 a Journal was released by the American Board Association Journal which reveals flaws in some of the USNWR criteria used to determine ranks of colleges.

-The results that are obtained by law schools when students’ potential is reviewed is what selectivity is based on.
-Undergraduate GPAs, students’ median LST scores, and the acceptance rate of law schools is the basis for 20% of USWR ranking.
-It was found by the Association of American Law Schools that many law schools were advising students to put their application in at their schools, even though their chance of being accepted was non-existent.
+The results of the student’s potential from law schools then gets reviewed.
+So this is what the selectivity becomes based upon.
+Undergraduate GPAs, students’ median LSAT scores, and the acceptance rate of law schools is the basis for 20% of USNWR ranking.
+And the Association of American Law Schools found that many law schools advised students to submit their applications.
+And this happened even though the schools knew these apllicants were unqualied to begin with.

-This was done by law schools to bump up their acceptance rates, which would in turn bump up their rank in USWR as well.
-This seems to be another hint of the influence USWR holds on people.
-In addition to this, though the GPA of undergraduates appears to be objective, they are actually subjective.
+This process was instigated by law schools to bump up their acceptance rates, which would, in turn, bump up their rank in USNWR as well.
+This seems to be another hint of the influence USNWR holds on people.
+In addition to this, though the GPA of undergraduates appears to be objective, they are subjective.

-When it comes to the difficulty level, grading scale, and required materials, there is a difference in all the undergraduate courses that are taught.
-The difficulty level and the courses are different, even though it may be a requirement for course criteria of the same subject material.
-While it is not considered as part of the ranking process of USWR, the student’s GPA is the obvious affect.
+When it comes to the difficulty level, grading scale, and required materials, there is a difference.
+In fact, the difficulty level and the classes remain different.
+And this remains true even though requirements for course criteria are identical.
+So the ranking process of USNWR becoming based upon the student’s GPA is the obvious effect.

-Just like USWR, a similar process is used for businesses to rank attorneys on Best Lawyers.
-The rankings methodology behind the joint venture, according to the website of USWRs Best Law Firms, involved surveying clients of numerous law firms, marketing, associates, and recruiting officers, and the managers and attorneys of leading law firms.
-Each of them were asked the elements they deemed vital for clients looking to hire attorney firms, attorneys looking for employment, and attorneys selecting an appropriate firm to refer work to.
+Just like USNWR colleges, a similar process exists to rank attorneys on Best Lawyers.
+The rankings methodology behind the joint venture involved surveying clients of numerous law firms.
+They also look at marketing, associates, and recruiting officers.
+And they also study the managers and attorneys of leading law firms.
+Each person was asked what they thought was vital for clients.
+Plus, they researched the actual attorneys looking for employment at law firms.
+Next, they looked at selecting an appropriate firm to refer work to.

-Below are the six different surveys that were conducted, who the surveys were sent to, and related questions the USWR website left unanswered under the ‘methodology’ section.
+Below are the six different surveys.
+And related questions EXIST under the ‘methodology’ section.

 - 52,480 clients received client surveys.

-- 43,900 attorneys received attorney surveys, which included all the lawyers listed in Best Lawyers located in the United States.
+- Forty-three thousand nine hundred attorneys received attorney surveys, which included all the lawyers listed in Best Lawyers located in the United States.

 - What was the process of selecting attorneys not listed on the site Best Lawyers?

-- Law firms hire each of these officers.
-Again, how does this not pose a conflict of interest?
+- So we know law firms hire each of these officers.
+How does this not pose a conflict of interest?

-- 8,597 firms that had no contact with recruiting or marketing offices received surveys.
+- Eight thousand five hundred ninety-seven firms that had no contact with recruiting or marketing offices received surveys.

-It is obvious that just 5 survey types have been posted on their site.
+They Posted Five survey types on their site.
 It brings to question if there was a 6th survey.
 If so, what kind was it, who received it, and what information did it hold?